telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

         template: kendo.template($("#template").html())
     });

-You can detect when users pick up items through the `change` event, which is triggered upon their selecting one or more items via shift-select.
+You can also detect when users pick up items through the `change` event, which is triggered upon their selecting one or more items via shift-select.

     $("#listView").kendoListView({
         change: function(e) {